Estetrol (medication): History

 Estetrol was discovered in 1965 by Egon Diczfalusy and coworkers at the Karolinska Institute in Stockholm, Sweden, via isolation from the urine of pregnant women.
 Basic research on estetrol was conducted from 1965 to 1984.
 It was established that estetrol is exclusively synthesized in the human fetal liver.
 In 1984, estetrol was regarded as a weak estrogen, which hampered its interest, and further research was virtually abandoned.
 Subsequently, in 2001 Pantarhei Bioscience re-started to investigate estetrol using state-of-the-art technologies, with the sole reasoning that estetrol must have some biological role or function of importance as it would not be produced in such high quantities in the fetus otherwise.
 By 2008, estetrol was of major interest for potential clinical use, and development was in-progress.
 As of 2020, the phase III clinical development (in combination with drospirenone) for hormonal contraception has been completed and it is in mid- to late-stage clinical development for a variety of other indications. including menopausal hormone therapy (MHT) by Mithra Pharmaceuticals and advanced breast and prostate cancer by Pantarhei Oncology.

 Society and culture

 Legal status

-Estetrol 15 mg in combination with drospirenone 3 mg has been approved for the use of hormonal contraception in Europe, the US, Canada and Australia and is pending approval in other countries.
+Estetrol in combination with drospirenone has been approved for the use of hormonal contraception in the European Union, the US, Canada, and Australia.

+In January 2026, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Fylrevy, intended as hormone replacement therapy to treat women who have been through the menopause and experience symptoms associated with oestrogen deficiency.
+The applicant for this medicinal product is Gedeon Richter Plc.
+Fylrevy was authorized for medical use in the European Union in March 2026.

 Generic names

-Estetrol is the generic name of the drug and its INN.
+Estetrol is its international nonproprietary name.